elijificent/experimentation/README.md

 I attended a talk in college once where the lecturer stated that most computer scientists tend to do more engineering than science, as many of our processes are not data driven nor follow the scientific method.
-Tabs vs spaces,
+It was a great lecture, and I was reminded of it when I began doing A/B tests professionally.
+They are a scientific way to test new features, and provide helpful features that make engineering those features easier, such as:

+- Allows for gradual percent rollout of new features, significantly limiting the impact of buggy and bad features.
+- Programmatic access to the experiment allows for the feature/experiment to be rolled back independent of the application, nearly instantly
+- Programmatic access to the experiment also allows for it to so lay dormant in the application until kicked off
+- Easy, quantified results of a new feature's impact

 ## Quickstart